-The Council provided assistance to the City of Perry and other local governments throughout the north central Florida region with comprehensive planning and land development regulation.
 Since 1976, the Council has assisted local governments in the north central Florida region with filing applications and administering projects under the Florida Small Cities Community Development Block Grant Program.
 The Program is a federal program, which is part of the Federal Housing and Community Development Act of 1974, and is administered by the State of Florida.
 Eligible small cities and rural counties apply to the State for funding through a competitive process.

 The purpose of the Florida Small Cities Community Development Block Grant Program is to help reduce and reverse community decline and restore community vitality.
-This is Local Government Assistance accomplished by addressing housing stock, improving infrastructure and assisting private businesses with infrastructure needs so they can increase employment opportunities primarily for residents whose incomes are within the low- to moderate-income range for their community ate-income range for their community.
+This is accomplished by addressing housing stock, improving infrastructure and assisting private businesses with infrastructure needs so they can increase employment opportunities primarily for residents whose incomes are within the low- to moderate-income range for their community.

 Though the program ultimately benefits local governments by providing grants to meet community development needs, the beneficiaries of this program are primarily residents whose incomes are within the low- to moderate-income range for their community.
 The Program has several categories which assist local governments with improving infrastructure in neighborhoods and downtowns, renovating housing, and creating jobs for low- to moderate-income residents.
-In 2019, Council staff continued to provide administrative assistance for community development projects in Bradford County and the City of Madison.

 "The Council assisted counties and cities identify community development needs, prepare grant applications and administer projects."